 Full instructions and measurements are given in the printable recipe card at the end of this post.

-This Baileys no bake cheesecake recipe is very easy and it should take you no more than 30 minutes to assemble it.
+This Baileys no cook cheesecake recipe is very easy and it should take you no more than 30 minutes to assemble it.
 Just follow these steps:

-- Now tip the mixture into the prepared baking tin and press it down using the back of a metal spoon.
+- Step 2: Melt the butter in a small pan and mix it into the biscuit crumbs.
+Tip the mixture into a prepared baking tin and press it down using the back of a metal spoon.

-- Pour in the Baileys Irish cream and whisk briefly.
+- Step 4: Pour in the Baileys Irish cream and whisk briefly.

-- Now add the double cream and whisk until the cheesecake batter is very thick.
+- Step 5: Now add the double cream and whisk until the cheesecake batter is very thick.
 It is ready when it needs encouragement to fall off of a metal spoon.

-- Add the remaining batter and spread it out.
+- Step 7: Add the remaining batter and spread it out.
 Smooth the top.
+Cover the tin and place the cheesecake in the fridge for a minimum of 6 hours, but preferably overnight, to set.

 Expert tips

-- Be meticulous when it comes to measuring the ingredients in this no bake Baileys cheesecake recipe.
+- Don't alter the ingredient quantities: Be meticulous when it comes to measuring the ingredients in this Baileys no cook cheesecake recipe.
 The alcohol makes it softer set than most no bake cheesecakes, so do not alter the quantities of the cream cheese, double cream or alcohol.
 If you do, it may not set sufficiently.

-- If you are worried about removing the cheesecake from the tin consider making individual Baileys cheesecakes in glass bowls, jars or ramekins.
+- Make Baileys mini cheesecakes: If you are worried about removing the cheesecake from the tin consider making Baileys mini desserts in glass bowls, jars or ramekins.

 Frequently asked questions

-One of the most common reasons for no bake cheesecake not setting is using the wrong type of cream cheese.
-You need to use full-fat cream cheese rather than lower-fat versions.
+1. The wrong type of cream cheese was used: You need to use full-fat cream cheese rather than lower-fat versions which do not set as firmly.
 I only ever recommend using Philadelphia as it is reliably firm.

-Another reason is that the ingredients were not whipped sufficiently.
-Keep on whipping the cheesecake batter until it needs encouraging to fall off of a large spoon by shaking it slightly.
+2. The ingredients were not whipped sufficiently: Keep on whipping the cheesecake batter until it needs encouraging to fall off of a large spoon by shaking it slightly.

-Incorrect measurements can also cause this no bake Baileys Irish cream cheesecake not to set fully.
-Be careful to measure accurately.
+3. Incorrect measurements: Measure the ingredients accurately.
+Too much Baileys or too little cream cheese or cream can cause this no bake Baileys Irish cream cheesecake not to set fully.

-I don’t advise adding more alcohol to this recipe.
+I don't advise adding more alcohol to this Baileys dessert.
 This is already a soft set cheesecake, due to the inclusion of alcohol which makes it harder to firm up.
-Adding more Baileys would make it looser and likely to fall apart as it is served.
+Adding more Irish cream would make it looser and likely to fall apart as it is served.

 Yes, you can.
 You'll need to swap the biscuits for gluten-free biscuits (or you can make your own gluten-free digestives).
 Ensure that any chocolates you decide to include are gluten-free too and check the labels on the other ingredients to ensure they do not contain gluten.

-Yes, that’s possible.
-In fact, Domestic Gothess has created the perfect recipe.
-You can find it here.
+Yes, that's possible.
+In fact, Domestic Gothess has created the perfect recipe for vegan Baileys cheesecake.

 Variations

-- Swap the truffles for caramel chocolates instead.
+- Swap the truffles: Use caramel chocolates instead.

-- Fold an entire crushed flake into the cheesecake batter in place of the Irish cream truffles.
+- Fold an entire crushed flake into the cheesecake filling: This is in place of the Irish cream truffles.

-- Pipe rosettes of double cream onto the top of the cheesecake and press chocolates into it.
+- Pipe rosettes of double cream onto the top of the cheesecake: Press chocolates into it.
+You can even add a splash of Baileys into the cream before whipping it.

 - Dredge the top of the cheesecake with sieved cocoa powder.

-- Dress the cheesecake for St Patrick’s Day using green shamrock sprinkles.
+- Turn it into a St Patrick's Day Cheesecake: Decorate it with green shamrock sprinkles.

-- Make individual Baileys cheesecakes by dividing the mixture between numerous small ramekins or glass jars.
+- Make Baileys mini cheesecakes: Divide the mixture between numerous small ramekins or glass jars.
 Aim for 10-12 portions.

 📖 Recipe